MA Entertainment Producing

 In its two-year curriculum the MA Entertainment Producing combines four central elements:

-1. Practical orientation: modules on the development, production and marketing of entertainment formats and on process-related topics such as leadership, strategy, innovation, collaboration, management and law.
+1. Practical orientation: modules on the development, production and exploitation of entertainment formats and on process-related topics such as leadership, strategy, innovation, collaboration, management and law.

 2. Project orientation: Throughout their studies, students go through several project phases.
 They develop format ideas from the various format genres (e.g. show, factual, reality) independently and cooperatively in the essential aspects.